-Benefit Amount Benefits Minimum Benefit Maximum Air Bag 10% of Full Amount \$1,000 \$5,000 Seat Belt 10% of Full Amount \$1,000 \$10,000 Rehabilitative Physical Therapy 10% of the Full Amount N/A \$25,000
+Benefit 1 Amount Minimum Maximum Air Bag 10% of Full Amount \$1,000 \$5,000 Seat Belt 10% of Full Amount \$1,000 \$10,000 Rehabilitative Physical Therapy 10% of the Full Amount N/A \$25,000

-Benefit Amount Benefits Minimum Benefit Maximum Therapeutic Counseling Actual charges for up to 10 sessions up to 1% of Full Amount N/A \$5,000 Wheelchair Access Modification 10% of Full Amount N/A \$25,000
+Benefit 1 Amount Minimum Maximum Therapeutic Counseling Actual charges for up to 1% of Full Amount N /A \$5,000 Wheelchair Access Modification 10% of Full Amount N/A \$25,000

-&lt;sup>1For specific requirements for these additional features please see the chapter entitled Business Travel Accident Insurance Benefits.
+1For specific requirements for these additional features please see the chapter titled Business Travel Accident Insurance Benefits.

-If you sustain an accidental injury due to any one covered accident which is the direct and sole cause of more than one Covered Loss (see the Additional Benefits Highlights chart), the amount MetLife will pay will not exceed the Full Amount set forth in the beginning of this chapter.
-The Additional Benefits stated above will not be taken into account when determining if the amount MetLife pays exceeds the Full Amount.
+If you sustain an accidental injury due to any one Covered Accident that is the Direct and Sole Cause of more than one Covered Loss (see the Additional Benefits Highlights chart), the amount MetLife will pay will not exceed the Full Amount set forth in the beginning of this chapter.
+The Additional Benefits listed above will not be taken into account when determining if the amount MetLife pays exceeds the Full Amount.